-Tests will be closed book, but you will be permitted to use one 8.5 x 11" sheet of paper (front only!) with your own, handwritten notes.
-The instructor or exam proctor reserves the right to refuse the use of typed sheets, or sheets which contain information on the front and back, during an exam.
+Tests will be closed book.
 Also, you are permitted to use calculators during exams, but ONLY a calculator that is not part of an internet accessible device (e.g. an iPod/iPad), cell phone, E-book reader, etc. If you use such a device during an exam, your exam will be taken and you will get a zero on it, without exception.
 Extra calculators will not be available for you to use during exams.
 It is YOUR RESPONSIBILITY to make sure you have a stand-alone calculator for an exam if you want to use one.